NDLANO/taxonomy-api/README.md

 [![Build Status](https://travis-ci.org/NDLANO/taxonomy-api.svg?branch=master)](https://travis-ci.org/NDLANO/taxonomy-api)

-Rest service and relational database for organizing content
+Rest service and relational database for organizing content.

+Are you a developer?
+Go [here](projectBuild.md) for project build documentation.

 ## What does this service do?